 - Wash-room is comfortable.

 These are the main tasks that would make your home accessible for a person in a wheelchair.
-Depending on the state of your house, possible remodelling can be divided in high cost, medium cost and low cost projects.
+Depending on the state of your house, possible property remodeling can be divided into high cost, medium cost, and low-cost projects.

 - Install a ramp on your doorstep.
 If there are stairs, you definitely need a ramp and railing from both sides.

 - Widen door frames.
 It’s crucial to be sure that the wheelchair can easily fit through every door in your house.
-Standard wheelchairs are 635 mm wide, and for comfortable access doors should be 900 mm wide.
-If the door is too narrow, you need to make a mild renovation.
+Standard wheelchairs are 635 mm (25 in)wide, and for comfortable access doors should be 900 mm (35 in) wide.
+If the door is too narrow, you need to make a mild renovation and refit.
 Sometimes, removing the door frames is enough.
 If not, you’ll need to call a renovator.

 - Hardwood flooring.
 Not only beautiful and classy, but also one of the most durable materials that will serve for years to come.